-Primarily as a result of the Company's restatement and the delay in completion of its financial statements caused by the stock option investigation, the Company was not in compliance with the financial reporting covenants under the 2007 Amended Loan Agreement as of August 4, 2007 or thereafter.
+Primarily as a result of the Company's restatement and the delay in completion of its financial statements, the Company was not in compliance with the financial reporting covenants under the 2007 Amended Loan Agreement as of November 3, 2007.
 However, the Company obtained waivers from its lenders for such noncompliance.
-There were no fees associated with obtaining these waivers through August 30, 2007; however, the Company was required to pay a fee of \$102,000 to extend the waiver from August 30, 2007 through the date this Quarterly Report on Form 10-Q was filed with the SEC.
+There were no fees associated with obtaining these waivers through August 30, 2007; however, the Company was required to pay a fee of \$102,000 to extend the waiver from August 30, 2007 through January 1, 2008.